Together-Java/TJ-Bot/Contributing.md

 Each commit should be small, self-contained, and should solve only one problem.

-Each commit name and message should be clear, concise and informative: Please consider checking these resources: [writing a commit message](https://chris.beams.io/posts/git-commit/) and [writing a good commit message](https://dev.to/chrissiemhrk/git-commit-message-5e21)
+Each commit name and message should be clear, concise, and informative: Please consider checking these resources: [writing a commit message](https://chris.beams.io/posts/git-commit/) and [writing a good commit message](https://dev.to/chrissiemhrk/git-commit-message-5e21)

 ### Create a pull request

 When you are done, you will create a [pull request](https://github.com/Together-Java/TJ-Bot/pulls) to request feedback from the rest of the community.
 At this point, your code will be automatically tested against our [[code guidelines|Code Guidelines]] (Spotless, SonarCloud, CodeQL, and more).

-Each pull request should be clear, concise and informative.
+Each pull request should be clear, concise, and informative.
 Please consider checking these resources: [writing a great pull request](https://www.pullrequest.com/blog/writing-a-great-pull-request-description/) and [unwritten guide to pull requests](https://www.atlassian.com/blog/git/written-unwritten-guide-pull-requests).

 A pull request should only implement one feature or bugfix.
 If you want to add or fix more than one thing, please submit another pull request.